hanswillem/blender_batch_render_windows/README.md

 ### Use multiple machines to render the queue together

 navigate to the network folder with *start_zombie.bat* and double click to start rendering the queue in the background.
-Repeat this for as many machines you like.
+Repeat this for as many machines as you like.
 Together the machines will render all the files in the queue.